 Separating Fact From Fiction in Corporate Venture Capital

-Yet, despite CVC playing an ever more important role in tech ecosystems around the globe, the industry is still permeated by many harmful myths about the venture model.
-There are a slew of public misconceptions about corporate venture capital that has for years been accepted as truth.
+Yet, there are a slew of public misconceptions about corporate venture capital that has for years been accepted as truth.
 Let's separate fact from fiction.

-A lot of startups and investors in Asia think that CVC firms are controlled by their corporate "parent" firms, and therefore must service the corporate agenda.
-But this is not true.
-Firms like ours are independent entities with fully autonomous teams and decision-making processes.
+A lot of start-ups and investors in Asia think that CVC firms are controlled by their corporate "parent' firms, and therefore must service the corporate agenda.
+This is not true.
+Firms like ours are independent entities with autonomous teams.

 In many cases, CVC offers startups the best of both worlds.
 Founders get capital injected quickly after raising a funding round.
 There is no undefined waiting period when well-oiled corporate governance takes effect.
 Corporate venture initiatives have the cash on hand to make these moves quickly after term sheets are signed.

-Founders also get a real bridge and network in the corporate world, a place they must go for clients and partnerships if they hope to achieve meaningful scale and success.
+Founders also get a real bridge and network in the corporate world, a place they must go for clients and partnerships if they hope to achieve meaningful scale.

 Fiction: CVC Funds are Off-limits to New Players

-Fiction: They Only Recruit from the Corporate World
+Fiction: They Ony Recruit from the Corporate World

-On the human resources front, CVC firms in emerging markets like Indonesia recruit team members on a "pro hire" basis.
-This means that they prefer to work with people who have real experience, culture fit, and a proven track record when it comes to startup investing in the region.
-CVC teams are not usually plucked from comfy corner offices.
-In reality, they rarely consist of people from unrelated sectors in the corporate world.
+CVC firms in emerging markets like Indonesia recruit team members on a "pro hire' basis.
+This means that they prefer to work with people who have real experience, culture fit, and a proven track record when it comes to start-up investing in the region.
+CVC teams are not usually plucked from comfortable corner offices.
+In reality, they rarely consist of people from unrelated sectors.

-Fiction: CVC Funds Tend to Not Perform Well
+Fiction: CVC Funds Don't Tend to Perform Well

 This is just not the case.
-While many CVC funds in Southeast Asia have tried and failed to bridge the gap between corporates and startups, others are clearly starting to succeed.
+While many CVC funds in Southeast Asia have failed to bridge the gap between corporates and start-ups, others are starting to succeed.

-The idea in the global market that corporate venture capital is a slow, bureaucratic, and an inefficient strategy is a stereotype that we need to dispel today, if only for the sake of savvy founders and funders alike.
+The idea that corporate venture capital is a slow, bureaucratic and an inefficient strategy is a stereotype that we need to dispel, if only for the sake of savvy founders and funders alike.